 MEMBERSHIP

 Appointment.
-The MWCAC shall consist of five members appointed by the Board of Supervisors as nominated in accord with the Membership clause of Resolution 16-0231.
+The MWMAC shall consist of five (seven?) members appointed by the Board of Supervisors as nominated in accord with the Membership clause of Resolution 16-0231.

 (2) Mark West Chamber of Commerce

-(1) Mark West School Board
+(1) Mark West Unified School District Board

 (1) Fulton

-(1) At Large
+(3) At Large

+Terms.
+The MWMAC members shall have term limit of 6 years in 3 two-year terms.
+There shall be an exception for the member appointed by the Mark West Unified School District Board, who shall not have a term limit, but shall serve at the discretion of the School Board.
+All other members can be reappointed to the MWMAC if they have a break of service of two-years.

 Quorum and Recommendations.
-A majority of the members of the MWCAC shall constitute a quorum for the transaction of business.
-No advisory recommendation of the MWCAC shall be valid or binding unless four-fifths of all the members concur therein.
+A majority of the members of the MWMAC shall constitute a quorum for the transaction of business.
+No advisory recommendation of the MWMAC shall be valid or binding unless four-fifths (five-sevenths?) of all the members concur therein.

-Office.
-The principal place of business of the MWCAC shall be determined by the MWCAC.
-At a minimum, there shall be a telephone number where information may be obtained by the public, and a place where the agenda may be publicly posted.
-This need not be the same place where the MWCAC itself meets.
+D. Office.
+The principal place of business of the MWMAC shall be determined by the MWMAC.
+At a minimum, there shall be a website where information may be obtained by the public, and a place where the agenda may be publicly posted.
+This need not be the same place where the MWMAC itself meets.

-Compensation.
-Members of the MWCAC shall serve without compensation.
+E. Compensation.
+Members of the MWMAC shall serve without compensation.

-Vacancies.
-In event of the death, resignation, or inability to serve of any member of the MWCAC, such condition shall be brought to the attention of the Board of Supervisors for appointment of a replacement.
-“Inability to serve” shall be determined by a four-fifths (4/5) vote of the MWCAC.
-If any member of the MWCAC misses two consecutive regular meetings without a valid reason, the Board of Supervisors, through the office of the Fourth District Supervisor, shall be notified and requested to appoint a replacement.
+F. Vacancies.
+In event of the death, resignation, or inability to serve of any member of the MWMAC, such condition shall be brought to the attention of the Board of Supervisors for appointment of a replacement.
+“Inability to serve” shall be determined by a four-fifths (five-sevenths?)
+(4/5) vote of the MWMAC.
+If any member of the MWMAC misses two consecutive regular meetings without a valid reason, the Board of Supervisors, through the office of the Fourth District Supervisor, may be notified and requested to appoint a replacement.

+Officers

+There will be two officers for the MWMAC.
+A Chair and a Vice-Chair.

+Presiding Officer.
+The chair, or the vice chair in the chair’s absence, shall preside over all meetings of the MWMAC.
+In the case of absence of both the Chair and the Vice Chair, the Immediate Past Chair shall preside.

+Terms.
+Terms for the officers will be for two (2) years.
+Elections will be held each January for any position that needs to be filled.

 MEETINGS

 A. Frequency and location of regular meetings.
-There shall normally be one regular meeting of the MWCAC each month, on a specific, consistent, day of the month, as determined by the chair or a majority of the members of the MWCAC.
+There shall normally be one regular meeting of the MWMAC each month, on a specific, consistent, day of the month, as determined by the chair or a majority of the members of the MWMAC.
 The time of the meetings shall be scheduled to maximize assistance to the Permit and Resource Management Department, Board of Zoning Adjustments, Planning Commission, Transportation and Public Works, and Board of Supervisors.
-All meetings of the MWCAC shall be held within the Mark West area.
-All meetings of the MWCAC shall be in a building easily accessible to the public with facilities to accommodate interested members of the public.
+All meetings of the MWMAC shall be held within the Mark West area.
+All meetings of the MWMAC shall be in a building easily accessible to the public with facilities to accommodate interested members of the public.
+Meetings may be held virtually, as determined by the chair.

 B. Brown Act.
-All meetings and all deliberations of the MWCAC shall be open to the public and shall be governed by the Brown Act.
+All meetings and all deliberations of the MWMAC shall be open to the public and shall be governed by the Brown Act.

 C. Rules of Procedure.
-All meetings of the MWCAC shall be conducted, insofar as practical, according to Roberts Rules of Order or other parliamentary authority adopted by the MWCAC.
+All meetings of the MWMAC shall be conducted, insofar as practical, according to Roberts Rules of Order or other parliamentary authority adopted by the MWMAC.

-D. Presiding Officer.
-The chair, or the vice chair in the chair’s absence, shall preside over all meetings of the MWCAC.
-In the case of absence of both the chair and the vice chair, the chair pro tem shall preside.